go-webpack/webpack/README.md

 The only thing that must be present in your webpack config is StatsPlugin which is required to serve assets the proper way with hashes, etc.

-Your assets is expected to be at public/webpack and your dev server at http://localhost:3808
+Your compiled assets is expected to be at public/webpack and your webpack-dev-server at http://localhost:3808

 When run with -dev flag, webpack asset manifest is loaded from http://localhost:3808/webpack/manifest.json, and updated automatically on every request.
 When running in production from public/webpack/manifest.json and is persistently cached in memory for performance reasons.